 I see how our politicians are ripped to shreds in the media and in social and political arenas.
 I see how their lives on on public display.
 I see how hard the problems are to solve.
 Why, on God's green earth, would I want to put myself in that kind of a position.
 Why would anyone?

-The political salaries are certainly not motivating....as a Senator.
+The political salaries are certainly not motivating....as a State Legislator.
 I'll be paid around $27k for a salary plus a daily stipend while the General Assembly is in session, totaling somewhere around $40k for the year I believe.
-I can still keep my day job as a Speaker and Coach, I just work around the months we are in session!
+I can still keep my day job as a Speaker, I just work around the months we are in session!

 But when I began to look at it through God's lens, and as he has clarified the call in me these last two years, now I am incredibly passionate about moving forward!
 I see how all of the experiences in my life have led me to this day.